cairo-book/cairo-book/src/ch03-01-what-is-ownership.md

 }
 ```

-In this case, we pass the same array instance `arr` by value to the functions `foo` and `bar`, which means that the parameter used in both function calls is the same instance of the array.
-If you append a value to the array `foo`, and
+In this case, we pass try to pass the same array instance `arr` by value to the functions `foo` and `bar`, which means
+that the parameter used in both function calls is the same instance of the array.
+If you append a value to the array
-then try to append another value to the same array in `bar`, what would happen is that
+in `foo`, and then try to append another value to the same array in `bar`, what would happen is that
 you would attempt to try to write to the same memory cell twice, which is not allowed in Cairo.
 To prevent this, the ownership of the `arr` variable moves from the `main` function to the `foo` function.
+When trying
-When trying to call `bar` with `arr` as a parameter, the ownership of `arr` was already moved to the first call.
-The ownership system thus prevents us from
+to call `bar` with `arr` as a parameter, the ownership of `arr` was already moved to the first call.
+The ownership
-using the same instance of `arr` in `foo`.
+system thus prevents us from using the same instance of `arr` in `foo`.

 Running the code above will result in a compile-time error: